csaddison/Physics-129L/claudio/python/AAA-Readme.txt

 genPoisson.py
    Example of generating and plotting a Poisson distribution

+LVector_specifications.py
+   Exercise 1, Homework 6, asks for writing a Lorentz Vector class.
+   This python file specifies the methods that are required (including their names)

 markovChain.py
    Example of how to generate random numbers using a Markov Chain.
    In this case we have a hardwired Gaussian as our target pdf